 To be eligible to file the FAFSA, students must:

-The other method of applying for Financial Aid is the California Dream Application.
-To assist students with this application, we have created the California Dream Application tutorial.
 This application became available following the passage of two California Assembly bills, AB 130 and AB 131.
 Together, these bills became known as the California Dream Act.
 The California Dream Act makes certain undocumented students eligible for State and University Financial Aid.

 To be eligible to file the California Dream Application, students must: